jakobii/Floss/conf/resources.readme.md

 ```

 ## Description
 The function Get-Resource makes using the resources.json file easy.
-Once you have add a resource object you can forget the resouce is stored JSON, and just use it as a normal psobject.
+Once you have add a resource object to the resources.json file you can forget the resouce is stored as JSON, and just use it as a normal psobject.

+The Get-Resource function is *intentionally simple*.
+Powershell arrays are not very performant.
+If performance is a concern, large configurations are better off store in a database.
+Get-Resource is just intened to give a script enough information to get going.

+The resource file must be named **resources.json**.

 ## Example
+The **ID** parameter returns a single resource Objects.
 ```powershell
 $DB = Get-Resouce -ID 'MyDB'